 While many of the laws created after the 2008 real estate market crash had to do with mortgage lending, realtors still need to be very aware of them and follow their own disclosure guidelines.

 As a real estate professional, you might find yourself building power relationships with mortgage lenders.
 As such, your reputation is on the line every time you send them a customer.
 Why?
 Because if they aren’t totally honest and transparent, it becomes a direct reflection on you.

 Vet out those you choose to work with and actively seek feedback from your clients about the service and feelings they have about the transaction.
 This is critical to avoid any potential problems that can affect your relationship with your client.

 It Gives You Greater Value

 Take the bull by the horns and offer clients a customized email that is sent to them with all new listings meeting their search parameters.
-Give them what they can already find online, but what this does it keep you in the forefront of their minds the expert.
-Ask what they like and don’t like to further hone into the perfect home for them.
+Give them what they can already find online, but what this does it keep you top of mind as the expert.
+Ask about what they like and don’t like to further hone into the perfect home for them.

 Consumers Are Savvy to Lies

 Because there is so much information available, consumers are very savvy to the realities of what someone says.
 If something doesn’t seem quite right, it can easily be fact-checked online.

 For example, if you are a new agent, don’t lie.
 Realtor license records are public information.
 Even sites like Zillow list the number of transactions recorded by an agent in the previous year.
 It doesn’t seem right that an agent won’t update their Zillow numbers if they are inaccurate because doing so gives them higher credibility.